jsvitak/jbpm-workflow-plugin/README.md

 to declare all of them, only the ones which are really used)
 * assigned/mapped constants and process variables to parameters of selected service task

-Several examples are provided to see how to configure most typical use cases:
+Several examples are provided to see how to configure most typical use cases in the Designer:

 Setting up a job name
 ---------------------